cocos3d/cocos3d/README.md

 The `install-cocos3d.sh` script also installs several convenient Xcode project templates.

-To get started with your first cocos3d iOS project, open Xcode, click on the File->New->NewProject... menu selection, and select either the *cocos3d2 iOS Application* or the *cocos3d1 iOS Application* project template from the cocos3d template group in the iOS section, depending on whether you want to use OpenGL ES 2.0, or OpenGL ES 1.1, respectively.
+To get started with your first cocos3d iOS project, open Xcode, click on the File->New->NewProject... menu selection, and select either the *cocos3d OpenGL ES 2.0 Application* or the *cocos3d OpenGL ES 1.1 Application* project template from the cocos3d template group in the iOS section, depending on whether you want to use OpenGL ES 2.0, or OpenGL ES 1.1, respectively.

-If you want to use the *cocos3d2 iOS Application* template and OpenGL ES 2.0, your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above.
-If you want to use the *cocos3d1 iOS Application* template and OpenGL ES 1.1, your cocos3d installation must be linked to a `cocos2d 1.x` version, as described above.
+If you want to use the *cocos3d OpenGL ES 2.0 Application* template and OpenGL ES 2.0, your cocos3d installation must be linked to the `cocos2d 2.1` version, as described above.
+If you want to use the *cocos3d OpenGL ES 1.1 Application* template and OpenGL ES 1.1, your cocos3d installation must be linked to the `cocos2d 1.1` version, as described above.

-To get started with your first cocos3d Mac OSX project, open Xcode, click on the File->New->NewProject... menu selection, and select the *cocos3d2 OSX Application* project template from the cocos3d template group in the OS X section.
-The *cocos3d2 OSX Application* template uses the OpenGL programmable pipeline and your cocos3d installation must be linked to a `cocos2d 2.x` version, as described above.
+To get started with your first cocos3d Mac OSX project, open Xcode, click on the File->New->NewProject... menu selection, and select the *cocos3d OpenGL Application* project template from the cocos3d template group in the OS X section.
+The *cocos3d OpenGL Application* template uses the OpenGL programmable pipeline and your cocos3d installation must be linked to the `cocos2d 2.1` version, as described above.

-With either the iOS or Mac OSX template project, if you are linking to `cocos2d 2.x` or `cocos2d 1.x`, once the template application opens up, you must add the `cocos2d` target within your project as a dependency of the main app target.
-This is because `cocos2d 2.x` and `cocos2d 1.x` do not use Automatic Reference Counting (ARC), and must be compiled separately in its own target.
+With either the iOS or Mac OSX template project, if you are linking to `cocos2d 2.1` or `cocos2d 1.1`, once the template application opens up, you must add the `cocos2d` target within your project as a dependency of the main app target.
+This is because `cocos2d 2.1` and `cocos2d 1.1` do not use Automatic Reference Counting (ARC), and must be compiled separately in its own target.

 To add the `cocos2d` target as a dependency of your main app target, follow these steps: